Bonanza: Bonanza merchandise

-Bonanza has had a highly profitable merchandising history.
-Currently, Bonanza Ventures, Inc. grants merchandising and licensing rights worldwide.
-The original series has spawned several successful novelty western/folk albums from 1962 to 1965 including "Bonanza, Christmas on the Ponderosa" which charted at #35 on Billboards Christmas Record album chart; three dozen Dell and Gold Key comic books from 1962 through 1970; a short-lived comic book adaptation by Dutch comics artist Hans G. Kresse between 1965 and 1966, Jim Beam Whiskey Ponderosa Ranch decanters 1964–1966; a series of "Big-Little" books from 1966 to 1969; Revel Bonanza model character sets from 1966 to 1968; a chain of Bonanza and Ponderosa steakhouses from 1963–present; the Lake Tahoe-based "Ponderosa" theme park from 1967 to 2004; a line of American Character action figures in 1966–1967; Aladdin lunch buckets and thermos bottles in 1966–1968; View Master slide sets in 1964, 1971; Ponderosa tin cups from 1967 to 2004; a series of Hamilton collector plates in 1989–1990; and most recently, Breyer Fiftieth Anniversary Ponderosa Stable sets, with horses and Cartwright figures in 2009–2011.
+Bonanza has been the subject of extensive merchandising and licensing.
+Bonanza Ventures, Inc. grants merchandising and licensing rights worldwide.
+Merchandising associated with the series has included novelty western and folk albums released from 1962 to 1965 including "Bonanza, Christmas on the Ponderosa", which reached #35 on Billboards Christmas Record album chart; Dell and Gold Key comic books published from 1962 to 1970; a comic book adaptation by Dutch artist Hans G. Kresse from 1965 to 1966, Jim Beam Whiskey Ponderosa Ranch decanters from 1964 to 1966; "Big-Little" books from 1966 to 1969; Revell model character sets from 1966 to 1968; American Character action figures from 1966 to 1967; Aladdin lunch buckets and thermos bottles from 1966 to 1968; View-Master slide sets released in 1964 and 1971; Ponderosa tin cups produced from 1967 to 2004; Hamilton collector plates from 1989 to 1990; and Breyer Fiftieth Anniversary Ponderosa Stable sets, with horses and Cartwright figures produced from 2009 to 2011.
+The franchise has also been associated with the Bonanza and Ponderosa steakhouse chain, and the Lake Tahoe-based "Ponderosa" theme park, which operated from 1967 to 2004.

 Fourteen Bonanza novels have been published: